 The Most Popular Ice Cream Truck Treat Overall

 So, which treat was the one and cone-ly winner?
 When it came to the most popular ice cream truck treat overall, the Klondike Bar was America’s favorite—but barely.

 While the iconic square treat ranked first in nine states, including Idaho, Kentucky, and Maryland, the Firecracker and the Choco Taco followed closely with eight states each.
 Texans and Tennesseeans showed their support for the red, white, and blue—red cherry, white lemon, and blue raspberry, that is—with their number one pick, the Firecracker.

 In states like Nevada, Missouri, and Virginia, Taco Tuesday got a little bit sweeter with their favorite treat, the Choco Taco.
 Ice cream sandwiches, easy to eat and easy to love, ranked first in five states, North Dakota, Oregon, and Washington, D.C.
 And the Drumstick, a portable sundae with a dessert-filled cone, had folks in Alaska and Connecticut running for their ice cream cash.

-Let’s face it—2020 was no piece of cake, so why not go for ice cream instead?
 If you’re looking to treat yourself this summer, enjoy your ice cream on the beach or poolside when you visit North Carolina’s Outer Banks, the number one destination for family beach vacations in the U.S. according to U.S. News and World Report.
 Whether you’re traveling alone or with family and friends, find the summer vacation rental that fits your needs with Seaside Vacations.
 While you’re relaxing, remember to be on the lookout for some of the locally owned and operated ice cream trucks when it’s time to chill out and chow down!